 Presumably because of the lack of negative data Blaivas and Pawl wrote, "Analysis of lawsuits filed against emergency physicians for point-of-care emergency ultrasound examination performance and interpretation over a 20- year period" and a similar paper from 2008-2012, using law suits filed in state and federal court as a surrogate marker for bad outcomes.
 They found that during that time period there were only 5 suits filed for ultrasounds performed at that point of care.
 In each of the 5 cases it was alleged that the breach of duty was related to have occurred not because the ultrasound missed a finding which resulted in a bad outcome, but because the ultrasound was not performed when clinically indicated.(cit 1-3)

 The take-home point is that if leaders in our medical communities feel that not formalizing an ultrasound program will protect them from litigation, it appears that litigation is much more likely to be pursued if clinicians don't perform the bedside exam, as bedside ultrasound appears to be a standard of practice.

 Clinicians in our medical system make life and death decisions every day.
-Only they, in collaboration with the local medical leadership, are best positioned to decide the clinician's scope of practice and utilization of Clinical Ultrasound.
-Certification and testing, which test principles which may not be important to a providers practice are not necessary for safe implementation of clinical ultrasound.
+Only they, in collaboration with the local medical leadership, are best positioned to decide the clinician's scope of practice and utilization of clinical ultrasound.
+Certification and testing, which may test principles which may not be important to a providers practice, are not necessary for safe implementation of clinical ultrasound.